GO Transit: Fares

-Although children ages 0 to 12 years of age can ride fare-free on GO Transit, but they may be required to show valid ID such as a Birth Certificate, Student ID, etc.
+Although children ages 0 to 12 years of age, CAF members, and veterans can ride fare-free on GO Transit, they may be required to show proof of eligibility when getting a Presto card.

 Logo

 The GO Transit logo has remained largely unchanged since the agency was founded.
 The design was created by Gagnon/Valkus, a Montreal-based design firm that was also responsible for the corporate identities of Canadian National and Hydro-Québec.
 The firm's team wanted to create a unified logo using the initials of the Government of Ontario ("GO"), via two circles with a T incorporated into it.
 Lead designer Frank Fox described the creation of the logo as "a happy accident.
 More or less, we had this feeling among us that this couldn't be true.
 We went off trying many other solutions, but nothing else was good enough."

 The logo has since become woven into the cityscape of Toronto, and is a prominent identifier of the agency.
 As one graphic design expert stated, it achieved "an enviable goal that most graphic designers strive to accomplish with any logo they design".
 Only one minor revision was made after the original version was unveiled: while the G and O used to touch each other, a gap now exists with a bolder white T to enhance them.
 The primary corporate colour was known as "GO Green", matched the green on Ontario Highway signs, and was used on all vehicles, signage, and printed material.
 In 2013, GO introduced a two-tone colour scheme that changed the primary colour to a darker green, and added a second lighter apple green.
 The changes were made to better harmonize with the branding of Metrolinx and its other operating divisions, as well as to improve its display digitally.